-GoldMinds Geoservices recommends to CCW an exploration diamond drilling program in order to convert a portion of the Inferred resources to Indicated or Measured and also to increase the mineral resource estimate.
+GoldMinds Geoservices recommends to CCW an exploration diamond drilling program at the western part of the property to cover the unexplored zones.
+A small drilling program was also recommended by GoldMinds close from the mine entrance targeting more gold.

 GoldMinds Geoservices also recommends a trenching program and surface exploration mainly in the area with gold potential.

-In addition to the exploration program GMG recommend geotechnical drillholes at the Robinson Zone property and the following table shows the recommended works (Table 40).
+In addition to the exploration program GMG recommends geotechnical drillholes at CCW property and the following table shows the recommended works.